Rolex Kermit: An icon on the wrist

 The following information about the Rolex model Kermit is explained in more detail in this article:

-• Unique design: The black dial of the Rolex with reference number 16610LV is accompanied by a striking green bezel.
-Another trademark of the watch is its maxi dial design.
+Unique design: The black dial of the Rolex with reference number 16610LV is complemented by a striking green bezel.
+Another hallmark of the watch is its maxi-dial design.

-• Collector's item: The Rolex Submariner Date with green bezel is in high demand and has the potential to increase in value.
-This also makes it an interesting investment object for investors.
+Collector's item: The Rolex Submariner Date with green bezel enjoys high demand and offers potential for appreciation.
+This also makes it an attractive investment for investors.

 The Rolex Submariner: An Overview

-Made for professional divers, snorkelers and water lovers of all kinds, the Rolex Submariner has been the epitome of a luxurious, high-quality diving watch for many decades.
-For a long time, the chic timepiece was only made with a dial and bezel in subtle black, but for around twenty years the Submariner color palette has been steadily expanding and the watch is available in much more colorful versions.
+Designed for professional divers, snorkelers, and water lovers of all kinds, the Rolex Submariner has been the epitome of a luxurious, high-quality diving watch for many decades.
+For a long time, the chic timepiece was manufactured exclusively with a dial and bezel in understated black, but for about twenty years, the Submariner's color palette has steadily expanded, and the watch is available in significantly more colorful versions.

 The Rolex Submariner Date Kermit

-The product with the ref.
-16610LV is one of the aforementioned "splashes of color" in the Rolex Submariner collection.
-While the dial is bathed in familiar black, the bezel stands out clearly in fresh green, earning the model on the elegant Oyster bracelet the nickname Kermit.
-Also new is the maxi dial design with enlarged hour indices.
+The model with the reference number 16610LV is one of the aforementioned "color splashes" of the Rolex Submariner collection.
+While the dial is bathed in familiar black, the bezel stands out in a fresh green, earning the model the nickname "Kermit" on its elegant Oyster bracelet.
+Also new is the maxi-dial design with enlarged hour indices.

-Production of the Rolex Submariner Date 16610LV was discontinued in 2010 and at first it seemed as if the story of the Submariner Kermit had come to an end.
-But around ten years later, the Rolex Submariner Date with reference number 126610LV saw the light of day.
-It also has the green bezel, but this time it is no longer made of aluminum but of ceramic.
-The "Kermit 2.0", also known as the Rolex "Starbucks", has a case that is one millimeter larger with wider lugs and is a worthy successor to the original Rolex Submariner Kermit.
+Production of the Rolex Submariner Date 16610LV was discontinued in 2010, and at first, it seemed as if the story of the Submariner Kermit had come to an end.
+But around ten years later, the Rolex Submariner Date with the reference 126610LV saw the light of day.
+It also features the green bezel, but this time it's made of ceramic instead of aluminum.
+The "Kermit 2.0," also known as the Rolex "Starbucks," features a case that's one millimeter larger and features wider lugs, making it a worthy successor to the original Rolex Submariner Kermit.

-If you compare the watch with the Ref.
-16610LV with other Rolex Submariner Date models, it is of course the color scheme that stands out as the biggest difference.
-The green of the bezel is not muted or subdued, but absolutely rich and made to be seen.
-The same could be said of other Submariner references, which have also been given nicknames due to their color.
-For example, the black dial of the Submariner "Smurf" is framed by a blue bezel, while the "Hulk" is completely green.
+When comparing the watch with the Ref.
+16610LV with other Rolex Submariner Date models, the color scheme is naturally the most striking difference.
+The green of the bezel isn't muted or subdued, but rather absolutely rich and made to be seen.
+The same could be said of other Submariner references, which have also received nicknames due to their color.
+For example, the black dial of the Submariner "Smurf" is framed by a blue bezel, while the "Hulk" is entirely green.

 Technical details and specifications

-The Rolex Kermit models come with the tried and tested Oyster case and are made of pure stainless steel as standard, with the bezel being made of aluminum in the older versions and high-quality ceramic in the newer watches.
-The black dial of the watch with the ref.
-16610LV features the Maxi-Dial indices, which harmoniously fit into the dial and ensure optimal readability.
-The clear identifying feature of the Rolex Submariner Kermit - the green bezel - is wrapped around the understated dial in an elegant, shiny manner and is undoubtedly an impressive eye-catcher.
+The Rolex Kermit models feature the tried-and-tested Oyster case and are made of pure stainless steel as standard.
+The bezel is made of aluminum on older models and high-quality ceramic on newer watches.
+The black dial of the watch with the Ref.
+16610LV features Maxi-Dial indices that harmoniously fit the dial and ensure optimal legibility.
+The Rolex Submariner Kermit's distinctive signature – the green bezel – wraps elegantly around the understated dial and is undoubtedly an impressive eye-catcher.

-The case extends into a classic Oyster bracelet with folding clasp, which is also made of stainless steel and is very comfortable to wear.
-The design of the watch is rounded off by scratch-resistant sapphire crystal and a triple-sealed winding crown, which ensures water resistance to depths of around 300 meters.
+The case is fitted with a classic Oyster bracelet with a folding clasp, also made of stainless steel and offering exceptional comfort.
+The design of the watch is rounded off by scratch-resistant sapphire crystal and a triple-gasket winding crown, ensuring water resistance to depths of approximately 300 meters.

-The heart of the watch: The Rolex Kermit caliber
+The heart of the Rolex Kermit: The caliber

-Inside the reference 16610LV ticks the manufacture caliber 3135.
+Inside the Reference 16610LV ticks the in-house Caliber 3135.
 This is a chronometer-certified mechanical caliber with a 48-hour power reserve and an anti-magnetic Parachrom hairspring.
-The newer models with the ref.
-126610LV are equipped with the caliber 3235, which is equipped with a Chronergy escapement and an enlarged barrel and has a full 70 hours of power reserve.
+The more recent models with the Reference 126610LV are equipped with the Caliber 3235, which features a Chronergy escapement and an enlarged mainspring barrel, offering a full 70 hours of power reserve.
 Both movements are considered extremely reliable and meet the highest standards of precision and accuracy.

-The Rolex Submariner Date Kermit watch 16610LV is not an item that is always in stock and that you just have to put in your shopping cart and order.
-Since the manufacturer no longer produces this reference and only produces the successor in limited quantities, the range is very limited.
-At the same time, the diving watches with the cheerful green bezel are enjoying great popularity.
+The Rolex Submariner Date Kermit watch 16610LV isn't an item that's always in stock, something you can simply add to your shopping cart and order.
+Since the manufacturer no longer produces this reference and is only producing its successor in limited numbers, the supply is very limited.
+At the same time, the diver's watches with the cheerful green bezel are enjoying great popularity.

-The availability of the model could be much better, but that is precisely what makes the Rolex Submariner Date with the reference number 16610LV so interesting for collectors and investors.
-The model is relatively hard to get hold of and is offered at hefty prices, but it also promises a stable value.
+The availability of this model could be much better, but that's precisely what makes the Rolex Submariner Date with reference number 16610LV so attractive to collectors and investors.
+While the model is relatively hard to come by and is offered at hefty prices, it also promises stable value.

-Basically, if you want to buy watches from Rolex and other big brands, you need to be careful.
-We recommend that you only buy from reputable, reputable sellers from Germany, read the description carefully, including information on condition, guarantee and scope of delivery (box, papers and certificates), and be wary of offers that are too cheap.
-With a watch as expensive as the Rolex Submariner Kermit, it is also essential to check the authenticity of the item and insure the shipping when purchasing in order to protect the buyer.
+Generally speaking, caution is advised when purchasing watches from Rolex and other major brands.
+We recommend purchasing only from reputable, reputable German sellers, carefully reading the description, including information on condition, warranty, and delivery (box, papers, and certificates), and being wary of overly cheap offers.
+With a watch as expensive as the Rolex Submariner Kermit, it is also essential, in terms of buyer protection, to verify the authenticity of the item and insure the shipment upon purchase.

-If you look for a Rolex watch on the secondary market, you will come across both used and new models.
-What you should choose depends on your personal ideas and expectations.
-New timepieces are obviously more expensive, but they often still have a guarantee and are in impeccable condition.
-Used watches, on the other hand, often show signs of wear that reduce their value, but are much cheaper.
+If you're looking for a Rolex watch on the secondary market, you'll come across both used and new models.
+Which one you choose depends on your personal preferences and expectations.
+New timepieces are naturally more expensive, but they often still come with a warranty and are in immaculate condition.
+Used watches, on the other hand, often show signs of wear that reduce their value, but are significantly less expensive.

-If you know that you want to sell the watch at a later date, you should not only pay attention to its condition, but also to whether the box and papers are present.
-Because whether these "accessories" are present also has a significant impact on the value of the watch.
+If you know you're planning to resell your watch at a later date, you should pay attention not only to its condition but also to the presence of the box and papers.
+Whether these "accessories" are present also has a significant impact on the value of the watch.

 Rolex Kermit in the European Union and Germany

-In Germany, Rolex watches are available from recognized retailers as well as on the secondary market.
-As already mentioned, the stainless steel Rolex Kermit with the reference number 16610LV is no longer produced and must therefore be purchased on the secondary market.
+In Germany, Rolex watches are available both from authorized retailers and on the secondary market.
+As already mentioned, the stainless steel Rolex Kermit with the reference number 16610LV is no longer in production and must therefore be purchased on the secondary market.
 Its successor can be purchased directly from the manufacturer, with delivery times averaging between three and six months.

 Conclusion

-The Rolex Submariner Date scores with reliability, robustness, practical functions and an attractive appearance.
-Both the "original Kermit", i.e. the model with the reference 16610LV, and the more recent interpretation offer everything a diving watch needs to impress across the board.
-It is not for nothing that the Rolex Kermit is one of the brand's most sought-after models - a true icon.
+The Rolex Submariner Date scores points with its reliability, robustness, practical functions, and attractive appearance.
+Both the "original Kermit," the model with the reference 16610LV, and the more recent interpretation offer everything a diver's watch needs to impress across the board.
+It's no coincidence that the Rolex Kermit is one of the brand's most coveted models—a true icon.